Accurate transcripts aren't just about picking the right tool. They depend on the factors that affect quality and how well you optimize each step.

 Misheard Technical Terms

-Fix: Create custom vocabularies with your most frequently used technical terms.
+Fix: custom vocabularies with your most common technical terms.

 Missing or Incorrect Punctuation

-Common Issues: Run-on sentences, missing commas, incorrect question marks
+Common issues: run-on sentences, missing commas, wrong question marks.

 Speaker Mix-Ups

-Problem: AI assigns dialogue to the wrong speaker in multi-person videos
+Problem: AI assigns dialogue to the wrong person in multi-speaker videos.

-Fix: Enable speaker diarization, use distinct microphones for each speaker, and minimize voice overlap.
+Fix: enable diarization, use distinct mics per speaker, minimize overlap.

 Background Music or Sound Effects

-Problem: AI tries to transcribe non-speech audio (music lyrics, ambient sounds)
+Problem: AI tries to transcribe non-speech audio (lyrics, ambient sounds).

-Fix: Use audio editing software to reduce music volume or remove music tracks before transcription.
+Fix: drop music volume or strip music tracks before transcription.

 Tools and Services Compared (Accuracy Edition)